 So where to find this resources?
 Here are a lot of free online courses, eBooks, tutorials and screencasts to be found everywhere.
 While you don’t necessarily need to pay for them, of course, there are some really cool paid resources which are worth checking out.

-Let’s start with the online courses.
+Let’s start with the online software development courses.
 I started on codecademy.
 This was a few years ago when it looked a bit different, and everything was separated into small courses, like PHP, Ruby, SQL etc. Now, there are more courses which are divided into paths, and looks much clearer now.
 This site is a really good place to start and do your first steps and is mostly free.

 Now that we’ve covered mainly Ruby and Rails, let’s look at the tutorials available on the web.